On completeness and dynamics of compact Brinkmann spacetimes: Introduction

 \subsubsection{Ehlers-Kundt conjecture}

 It is somewhat unrelated to our subject since it concerns non-compact spaces, still it is a completeness question on Brinkmann spaces, which aims to characterize complete Ricci-flat (global) pp-waves.
 A pp-wave metric can be written locally in the following special form on $\R^2 \times \R^n$: $g = 2 du (dv + H(u, z) du) + \mathsf{euc}_{\R^n}$, where $(u, v) \in \R^2$, $z \in \R^n$ and $\mathsf{euc}_{\R^n}$ denotes the Euclidean metric $\Sigma (dz^i )^2$.
 The parallel vector field is $V = \frac{\partial}{\partial v}$ (this derives from the fact that $H$ does not depend on $v$).
-The Ehlers-Kundt conjecture says that in the global case, with $n= 2$, i.e. $H$ is defined globally on $\R \times \R^2$, if $g$ is Ricci-flat, then $g$ is complete exactly when $H$ is quadratic on $z$, in which case $g$ is said to be a plane wave (see \cite{FS} for the most recent results on the subject).
-Observe that Ricci-flatness is equivalent to harmonicity with respect to $z \in \R^2$ of $H$.
+The Ehlers-Kundt conjecture states that in the global case, with $n=2$, i.e., when $H$ is defined globally on $\R \times \R^2$ (also referred to as being in `standard form'), if $g$ is Ricci-flat, then $g$ is complete if and only if $H$ is quadratic in $z$, in which case $g$ is called a plane wave (see \cite{FS} for the most recent results on the subject).
+Observe that Ricci-flatness is equivalent to harmonicity of $H$ with respect to $z \in \R^2$.
 This fact together with the reduction of the geodesic equation to a mechanical system, that will be discussed below, show the post-Newtonian character of pp-waves, which applies also to Brinkmann spaces.
-The latter spaces also admit special but more complicated local charts for their metrics, see par. \ref{Local_coordinates}.
+The latter spaces also admit special but more complicated local charts for their metrics, see Par. \ref{Local_coordinates}.
+Returning to the Ehlers-Kundt conjecture, the compact case, i.e., when the pp-wave in standard form $(\R^2 \times \R^n, g)$ admits a compact quotient which is also a pp-wave, has been proven in \cite[Corollary 1]{LS}.
+The general non-compact case remains open (see \cite{FS}).